How to Start a Canoe and Kayak Rental Business

 Step 5: Apply for Business Licenses and Permits

 For kayak and canoe rental businesses, some form of boat safety and transportation licensing and regulations are required at the state level.
-In addition, there are general licenses that are needed, such as a sales tax permit and an Employer Identification Number.
+In addition, there are general business registrations that may be needed, such as a local business license, sales tax permit, and an Employer Identification Number.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a canoe and kayak rental business is another.
 In order to get a loan, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.

 Step 7: Open a Business Bank Account